 Prerequisite: CIS 130; other prerequisites may apply; see online schedule.
+3 credits = 3 lecture/laboratory

 CIS 239B Special Topics in Server Administration.
 This course is an-depth study of one or more current topics in operating system administration.
 Topics will be selected by the discipline.